 This group was created for like-minded people that are keen on walking around Townsville.
 This group does walks up Castle Hill, along The Strand walks, through some of the mountain bike trails in Pallarenda and Douglas, and some full day and multi-day hikes.
 Let's Walk Townsville post their events on the Let's Walk Townsville Meetup Page.

-The NQ Kayakers are relatively informal group of kayakers who mainly paddle white-water and most often on the Tully River, a few hours drive north of Townsville.
+The North Queensland Kayakers are relatively informal group of kayakers who mainly paddle white-water and most often on the Tully River, a few hours drive north of Townsville.
 One key value of this group is inclusion.
 They welcome all who like to have fun on the water, be it for short paddle trips, day trips, multi-day expeditions, or even a game of canoe polo.
 As kayaking is a risk-taking activity, it is important to note that this group is also known for looking out for one another.
 They post about their kayaking events and other activities on their

 NQ Kayakers Facebook Group page.